Nest AI by Virtuals (NEST) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nest AI by Virtuals Historical Price

-According to the latest data gathered on Nest AI by Virtuals live price page, the current price of Nest AI by Virtuals is 0.00134788USD.
-The circulating supply of Nest AI by Virtuals(NEST) is 1.00B NEST , giving it a market capitalization of $1.35M.
+According to the latest data gathered on Nest AI by Virtuals live price page, the current price of Nest AI by Virtuals is 0.00142755USD.
+The circulating supply of Nest AI by Virtuals(NEST) is 1.00B NEST , giving it a market capitalization of $1.43M.

 The Nest AI by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NEST based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.